angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 other sign-in providers like **Twitter**, **Google** on your own.

 ### Prerequisites
-The first step is to ensure you've latest version of **Node** installed.
+The first step is to ensure you have latest version of **Node** installed.
 You can get the latest version from [here](https://nodejs.org).
 This will install both node and npm.

-After installing node, check the version by executing the following command in your prompt window.
+After installing node, check the version by executing the following command in your prompt window:

 ```bash